neomutt/neomutt/README.md

 ## What is NeoMutt?

-* NeoMutt is a project of projects.
+NeoMutt is a project of projects:
-* A place to gather all the patches against Mutt.
+* A place to gather all the patches against Mutt
-* A place for all the developers to gather.
+* A place for all the developers to gather

-Hopefully this will build the community and reduce duplicated effort.
+This builds community and reduces duplicated effort.

-NeoMutt was created when Richard Russon (@FlatCap) took all the old Mutt patches, sorted through them, fixed them up and documented them.
+NeoMutt was created when Richard Russon (@FlatCap) gathered all the old Mutt patches, sorted through them, fixed them up, and documented them.

 ## What Features does NeoMutt have?